bedla/maven-assertj-generator-test-error/README.md

 Build dependency of JUnit4 is only used to detect if it is possible to generate JUnit4 soft-assertions.
 See `org.assertj.maven.AssertJAssertionsGeneratorMojo#junitFoundBy` method, and it's usage.

-### Workaround 2 - you don't need JUnit4 soft assertions generated
+### Workaround 2 - when you DON'T need JUnit4 soft assertions generated

 When you don't need JUnit4 soft assertion (for example when you use JUnit5, etc.) it is possible disable their generation.